 What we see is that in the infinite banking policy you actually “broke even” year 10!
 Whereas, the traditional whole life policy didn’t “break even” until year 17.
 This is all do to splitting those premium dollars and putting some to the PUA rider.

 Now if you are looking at the death benefit you are going to tell me that they are not even close to being insured properly if something should happen.
-Very important concern to discuss.
+The very important concern to discuss.

 Did you know only a quarter of people die before the age of 65?
 Yes.
 Most people have term insurance until they are 65 years old and then die without any coverage or worse yet they try to buy more coverage at age 66.
 Insurance premiums will go up over 1000% at age 66!
 Be sure to read the blog on whole life costs vs term costs to find out more on that subject.